teamdeeson/codex/README.md

 Deeson is a Digital Agency in Europe https://www.deeson.co.uk

-This is our internal processes and best practices, open to the world for reuse and comment.
+This is our internal processes and best practices, open to the world.

 ## Editing the Codex